 King Herod the Great, desiring to gain the favor of the Jews, proposed to rebuild it.
 This offer was accepted, and the work was begun (B.C.
-18), and carried out at great labor and expense, and on a scale of surpassing splendour.
+18), and carried out at great labor and expense, and on a scale of surpassing splendor.

-The main part of the building was completed in ten years, but the erection of the outer courts and the embellishment of the whole were carried on during the entire period of our Lord's life on Earth (John 2:16, 19-21), and the temple was completed only A.D.
-65. But it was not long permitted to exist.
-Within forty years after our Lord's crucifixion, his prediction of its overthrow was accomplished (Luke 19:41-44).
-The Roman legions took the city of Jerusalem by storm, and notwithstanding the strenuous efforts Titus made to preserve the temple, his soldiers set fire to it in several places, and it was utterly destroyed (A.D.
-70), and was never rebuilt.
+However, God did not permit this temple to exist for long.
+Within 40 years after our Lord's crucifixion, His prediction of its overthrow was accomplished (Luke 19:41-44).
+The Roman legions took the city of Jerusalem by storm, and notwithstanding the strenuous efforts Titus made to preserve the temple, his soldiers set fire to it in several places, and it was utterly destroyed in A.D.
+70) and was never rebuilt.

 These two courts were separated by a low wall, as Josephus states, some 4½ feet high, with thirteen openings.
 Along the top of this dividing wall, at regular intervals, were placed pillars bearing in Greek an inscription to the effect that no stranger was, on the pain of death, to pass from the court of the Gentiles into that of the Jews.

 It is of importance to notice that the word rendered “sanctuary” in the inscription was used in a specific sense of the inner court, the court of the Israelites, and is the word rendered “temple” in John 2:15 and Acts 21:28, 29.

 Thus, in all, 29 feet above the level of the outer court.